Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Explicit perturbed Runge--Kutta methods for linear problems

-However, not all functions in $\Pit_{s,p}$ can be realized as the stability function of an $s$-stage perturbed Runge-Kutta method \eqref{PRunge--Kutta}, so inequality \eqref{bound:RLRsp} is often strict (see Example \ref{ex:2eo2} below).
-In case the optimal polynomial is realizable, the corresponding method may be of interest for the integration of linear systems.
+\begin{remark} We remark that not all polynomials in $\Pit_{s,p}$ can be realized as the stability function of an $s$-stage perturbed Runge-Kutta method \eqref{PRunge--Kutta}.
+Thus, inequality \eqref{bound:RLRsp} is often strict (see Example \ref{ex:2eo2} below).
+In case the optimal polynomial is realizable, the corresponding method may be of interest for the integration of linear systems. $\square$ \end{remark}

+The rest of the section is organized as follows.
 In Subsection \ref{sec:upperbound:lin} we give an upper bound for $\cRt_{s,p}$.
 In Subsection \ref{sec:upperlin:num}, we give an algorithm to compute, $\cRt_{s,p}$ for given $s$ and $p$, along with numerical values.

-\subsubsection{Upper bound on $\boldsymbol{\cRt_{s,p}}$}
+\subsubsection{Upper bound on ${\cRt_{s,p}}$}